Los Angeles Marathon: Course

 The original route in 1986 started at Exposition Park and ended at the Los Angeles Memorial Coliseum.

 The route around the turn of the millennium both started and ended in Downtown Los Angeles.

 From 2007 to 2008, it started south of Universal City and ended in Downtown Los Angeles.
 (Note: In an effort to publicize the new route, marathon executives tapped Division of Labor, a San Francisco based ad agency to create a campaign dubbed "A Landmark Every Mile".
 It featured a quick succession of shots of the numerous iconic sites along the route.
 The campaign helped the marathon sell out for the first time in history.)
+Since McCourt purchased the marathon, the route has started at the Dodger Stadium parking lot ever since.

 The iconic "Stadium to Sea" route started at Dodger Stadium (Note: Frank McCourt, the owner of the marathon, once owned the Los Angeles Dodgers.) and ended in Santa Monica.

 The course was changed in the middle of 2020 to end at Avenue of the Stars in Century City due to "dramatically increased costs quoted by the city of Santa Monica" to continue hosting the finish there.